How to Paint Good Art: Using the Big Three

 3. The third value covers the least space.
 The rocks on the left are the darkest values.

-Think three values - in 3 different sizes.
+Think three values - in 3 sizes.

 It doesn't matter which value takes up how much space of the painting.
 The point is to have three values and make each value a different size.